cse110-sp26-group25/the-bunny-s-backlog/src/levels/tutorial/scipt.md

 >
 > I actually left a little welcome gift for you!
 The bad news?
 I think I forgot to take it out of my super-secret locked drawer before I stepped out ૮꒰˶´ ꒳ `꒱ა.
 But don't worry, the key is hidden somewhere in the room!
 >
-> I usually start all my mysteries by running a quick room scan to see what I can interact with.
-Try typing this behavior to look around the office:
+> I usually start all my mysteries by doing a quick `self.search("room")` what objects in the room I can interact with.

+### Hotspot next to terminal

+> Try typing this action to look around Bunny's 'office'
 >
-> `self.search("look around room")`"

 ### Player Input